-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price+.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients o Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
+You also have access to the Premium Fitness Network which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price+.
 Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
 There may be additional fees for participating in add-on classes or activities.
-Home Fitness Kits: You are eligible to receive one Home Fitness Kit per calendar year from a variety of fitness categories.
-Well-Being Club: By setting your preferences for well- being topics on the website, you will see resources tailored to your interests and healthy aging goals including articles, videos, live virtual classes, events and social groups++.
+O Home Fitness Kits: You are eligible to receive one Home Fitness Kit per calendar year from a variety of fitness categories.

-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Healthy Aging Coaching: You can participate in sessions by telephone, video, or chat with a trained coach where you can discuss topics like exercise, nutrition, social isolation, memory, and brain health.
-Silver&amp;Fit Connected!TM: The Silver&amp;Fit Connected! tool will assist with tracking your activity+++.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Well-Being Club: By setting your preferences for wellbeing topics on the website, you will see resources tailored to your interests and healthy aging goals including articles, videos, live virtual classes, events and social groups++.
+Healthy Aging Coaching: You can participate in sessions by telephone, video, or chat with a trained coach where you can discuss topics like exercise, nutrition, social isolation, memory, and brain health.
+Silver&Fit Connected!TM: The Silver&Fit Connected! tool will assist with tracking your activity+++.
 Rewards: Earn a hat and pins for reaching new activity milestones.
 Fitness Coach® Virtual Personal Fitness Training: For an additional fee you can participate in up to 8 live virtual sessions per year with a certified personal fitness trainer.
-The Silver &amp; Fit program has Something for Everyone®!
-See the Silver&amp;Fit flyer on our website at www.VivaHealth.com/Medicare/M ember-Resources for a list of fitness centers in Silver&amp;Fit network.
-For more information call Silver&amp;Fit toll-free at 877-427-
+The Silver & Fit program has

-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients 4788 (TTY/TDD- 711) Monday through Friday, 7 a.m. to 8 p.m. +Non-standard membership services that call for an added fee are not part of the fitness program and will not be reimbursed. ++ASH Fitness has no affiliations, interests, endorsements, or sponsorships with any of the organizations or clubs.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Something for Everyone®!
+See the Silver&Fit flyer on our website at www.VivaHealth.com/Medicare/M ember-Resources for a list of fitness centers in Silver&Fit network.
+For more information call Silver&Fit toll-free at 877-427- 4788 (TTY/TDD- 711) Monday through Friday, 7 a.m. to 8 p.m. +Non-standard membership services that call for an added fee are not part of the fitness program and will not be reimbursed. ++ASH Fitness has no affiliations, interests, endorsements, or sponsorships with any of the organizations or clubs.
 Some clubs may require a fee to join.
-Such fees are not part of Silver&amp;Fit programs and will not be reimbursed by ASH Fitness. +++ Purchase of a wearable fitness tracker or app may be required to use the Connected! tool and is not reimbursable by the Silver&amp;Fit program.
-Your use of the Silver&amp;Fit Connected! tool serves as your consent for ASH Fitness to receive information about your tracked activity and to use that data to process and administer available reward to you under the program.
+Such fees are not part of Silver&Fit programs and will not be reimbursed by ASH Fitness. +++ Purchase of a wearable fitness tracker or app may be required to use the Connected! tool and is not